 • Calcined soda instead of caustic can not be used!

-• Be careful, attentive and careful.
-With due patience, you will certainly master these methods of soap making from scratch.
+• Be careful, attentive and accurate.
+With due patience you will definitely master these methods of soap making from scratch.
 Good luck!
-We advise you to read:
+We recommend reading:

 Comments